DimitriPalmer22/Studio-Docs/Projects/Summer Project/Production/05-26 Tasks.md

 Also, we need to start getting real models / textures for the modular kit pieces.

+To be specific, here are most if not all the props currently in that level:
+- Piles of

-- Kiana Cuevas
+- Kiana
-- Rae Overton
+- Rae

 #### Character Artist